 In short, capabilities that enable you to deliver predictive insights to leadership, drive data-based decisions and provide expert counsel.
-These six skills work in unison to serve as building blocks to Exceptional Accountant status.
+These six skills needed for Accounting work in unison to serve as building blocks to Exceptional Accountant status.

 For the finance function, providing leadership with historical data used to be quite sufficient.
 Yet today, companies also expect to have access to predictive data.

 For today’s accountants, this requires knowing how to turn Big Data into concise, decision-driving insights.
 Vanguard businesses are already hiring accountant/data scientists.
 Accountants looking toward the future must have both a theoretical and practical understanding of data and analytics.

 2) Communication Skills

 It’s said ad nauseam: it’s the Age of Information.
 Yet all this information is just noise if it’s not shared effectively.
 The exceptional accountant of tomorrow won’t just know why data looks like it does (analytical skills); she’ll also be able to skillfully convey those insights to others.

 Accountants must begin to cultivate strong written communication skills: the ability to think critically and translate those thoughts into compelling documents.
 They will also need strong oral communication skills: the ability to convey pertinent financial information to executive teams and stakeholders.

 During the “good ‘ol days,” an accountant could hide in the back office, subsisting on a few basic greetings at the legendary water cooler.

 Yet thriving in tomorrow’s business is going to take more than water cooler-level conversational skills.
 As automation streamlines transactional tasks, accountants won’t have the “millions of transactions to match” excuse to sidestep human interaction.